kaishx/wfa/README.md

 ---

-## 3. Strategy & Methodology (C++/Numba Comparison)
+## 3. Methodology (C++/Numba Comparison)

+Initially, my WFA engine was extremely slow—Python for loops were simply not capable of handling the thousands of optimization cycles required for each rolling window.
+To address this, I first migrated the bottleneck logic into a Numba JIT-compiled function, which significantly improved performance by removing much of Python’s overhead.

+However, after seeing the complexity and scale of the project grow, I wanted even more speed and consistency.
+This led me to develop a separate C++ module, integrated back into Python, to push the optimization performance further.

-The latter part of this project focused on comparing two distinct optimization methods for the core backtesting algorithm within the Walk-Forward Analysis (WFA) engine: the Numba JIT Engine and the external C++ Accelerator.
+Hence, the latter part of this project therefore focuses on comparing these two acceleration strategies—Numba JIT vs. the C++ module—for the core optimization loop inside the Walk-Forward Analysis (WFA) engine.

-The core computational bottleneck in Walk-Forward Analysis lies in the optimization loop where the backtesting logic is executed thousands of times on the in-sample data.
-To prove the efficacy of the C++ module, a stress test was designed to compare the performance distribution of both implementations.
+The main computational bottleneck of WFA occurs in the optimization and backtest loops.
+For each in-sample window, the engine iterates through hundreds of parameter combinations and executes the backtest logic thousands of times.
+To evaluate the performance benefit of the C++ module, I designed a controlled stress test to compare both implementations.

-###
+### Stress Test Process

-The comparison methodology was implemented in the stress.py script:

-* **Data Generation**: Mock time-series data (e.g., prices, Z-scores, Hurst exponents) was created with approximately 10,000 bars, simulating the typical size of an in-sample window.
+* **Data Generation**: Generated ~10,000 bars of mock time-series data (e.g prices, Z-scores, Hurst exponents) to mimic data that the WFA code would have worked on.
-* **Test Scope**: The test focused exclusively on the fastest segment of the entire WFA workflow: the Optimization Loop.
-This loop involves iterating through hundreds of parameter combinations (the Z-score grids) and running the backtest logic for each one.
+* **Test Scope**: The test focused exclusively on the slowest segment of the entire WFA workflow: the Optimization and Backtest Loops.
+The loop involves iterating through hundreds of parameter combinations (the Z-score grids) and running the backtest logic for each one.
 * **Controlled Execution**: The optimization run was performed 1,000 times against the same mock data for both the Numba engine and the C++ accelerator to build a statistically valid sample of execution times.
 * **C++ Test**: The C++ side utilizes the exposed run_optimization_core function, which handles iterating through the Z-score grids and calculating the Sharpe Ratio within its native C++ environment for maximum speed.
 * **Numba Test**: The Numba side runs the iteration process directly in Python using itertools.product and calls the @njit decorated numba_bt function for the backtesting logic.